 The composition of magnetic material consist of minute particles each having a north and a south pole and they are all aligned in one direction.
 Non magnetized materials have exactly the same particles: the big difference is that these are not aligned at all but are layed out in a totally random, chaotic order.

 Some materials are magnetized without much difficulty, they also loose this property with the same ease.
-Soft iron is known for this property.
+Soft iron is known for this ability.
 And this makes them very suitable for temporary magnets to be used in for example: relays, solenoid switches and other type of electromagnets.

 In an aircraft, you will find permanent magnets used as an iron detector in the lubrication system (Rotax four strokes), compasses or generators and as temporary magnets in alternators, electromagnets, relays, etc.